att-comdev/valet/valet_api/README.md

 ## Uninstallation

-Activate a virtual environment (venv) first if necessary.
-Uninstallation uses the same command regardless of development or production mode.
+Activate a virtual environment (venv) first if necessary, then uninstall with:

 ```bash
 $ sudo pip uninstall valet-api